 It is the parents’ responsibility to ensure the health and well-being of their children.
-It does not only cover their overall physical health, but also their oral health.
+It does not only cover their overall physical health, but also their oral health especially in this time of pandemic.
 When talking about oral hygiene, there’s a common misconception that it is only about having the picture-perfect smile.
 But the truth is, it is more than that.
 One of the importance of oral health in children is that kids with dental issues often tend to miss school.
 This could have been avoided if they have been practicing good oral hygiene.
 If and when your child experiences dental problems, make sure they visit a dentist.

 The Importance of Oral Health in Children